LLMs Know Everything About 2024. They Know Nothing About Your Company.

 assert os.getenv("OPENAI_API_KEY"), "Set OPENAI_API_KEY in your .env file"

-Document Loading and Text Splitting
+Loading Documents and Splitting Them Into Chunks

 from langchain_community.document_loaders import (